Last Updated on June 20, 2025 by George Pavlopoulos

 The best walking tours in Athens for contemporary life

-Marked by a never-ending financial crisis, Athens’ contemporary history seems like a long, turbulent period.
+Marked by a never-ending financial crisis, Athens’ contemporary history appears to be a long, turbulent period.
 However, the Greeks know how to enjoy life, and there are lots of walking tours that offer great insight into the city’s daily habits.

-Therefore, this section of the guide is all about food tours and alternative walks.
+Therefore, this section of the guide focuses on food tours and alternative walks.
 These guided walking tours will give you an excellent idea of what it means to live today in one of the oldest cities in the world.

 Gourmet food tour in Athens

-If visiting a foreign country is for you interconnected to tasting local food, then this food tour is a must-do.
+If visiting a foreign country is for you and you’re interested in experiencing local food, then this food tour is a must-do.
 Although Greece is famous for its Mediterranean dishes, there is much more to discover when visiting it.
-This food walking tour in Athens promises to show you traditional and local tastes.
+This food walking tour in Athens promises to introduce you to traditional and local flavors.

 From then on, it’s time to get into the more “serious” stuff and visit the fish and meat markets, live Varvakeios, and local delis at Evripidou Street.
 That’s one of the best walking tours in Athens for food lovers, and it’ll also give you a glimpse into the daily life of Greeks.
 So if you enjoy food tours when traveling, you can’t go wrong with this one.